Quantum critical metals and loss of quasiparticles: Introduction

-It is natural for quantum criticality to nucleate unusual properties \cite{Mathur98}.
-Indeed, as a system is tuned towards its quantum critical regime at a given low (but nonzero) temperature, the entropy is expected to be maximized \cite{ZhuGarst.03,Wu2011}.
-The behavior has been demonstrated in CeCu$_{6-x}$Au$_x$ across multiple tuning parameters, as illustrated in Figs.\,\ref{fig:Over}(b,c) \cite{Grube17}.
-In this sense, quantum critical systems are particularly soft and are prone to the formation of unusual excitations and novel phases.
+It is natural for quantum criticality to drive unusual properties \cite{Mathur98}.
+Indeed, as a system is tuned towards its quantum-critical regime at a given low (but nonzero) temperature, the entropy is expected to be maximized \cite{ZhuGarst.03,Wu2011}.
+The behavior has been demonstrated in Fig.\,\ref{fig:Over}{(b)} \cite{Grube17}, {which presents the experimental observations} in CeCu$_{6-x}$Au$_x$ across multiple tuning parameters. {Tuning the system in the directions that are orthogonal to the gradient of entropy, the distance to the QCP remains unchanged.
+The gradient of the entropy vanishes precisely at the QCP, which indicates the accumulation of entropy in the quantum critical regime.} In this sense, quantum critical systems are particularly soft and are prone to the formation of unusual excitations and exotic phases.

 That strange metals develop via quantum criticality is clearly demonstrated in heavy fermion metals.
-We illustrate the point in YbRh$_2$Si$_2$ and CeRhIn$_5$, via their respective phase diagrams [Fig.\,\ref{fig:Over}(d,e)].
-Each exhibits an AF order at ambient conditions.
-In YbRh$_2$Si$_2$, a magnetic field applied perpendicular to its tetragonal plane of about $0.7$ T (or one applied within the plane of about $66$ mT) tunes the system to its QCP \cite{Geg02.1}, where a $T$-linear resistivity \cite{Bruin13} occurs over more than three decades in temperature \cite{Ngu21.1}.
-In CeRhIn$_5$, a quantum critical ``fan" develops near a pressure of $2.3$ GPa \cite{park-nature06,Kne08.1} with a nearly-$T$-linear resistivity \cite{Par08.1}.
+We illustrate the point in YbRh$_2$Si$_2$ and CeRhIn$_5$, via their respective phase diagrams {shown in Fig.\,\ref{fig:Over}(c,d)}.
+The colour coding of $\gamma$ in the figure represents the exponent of the resistivity's dependence on temperature, so regions where $\gamma \simeq 1$ represent the strange metal regime.
+Both exhibit an AF order at ambient conditions.
+In YbRh$_2$Si$_2$, a magnetic field applied perpendicular to its tetragonal plane of about $0.7$ T (or one applied within the plane of about $66$ mT) tunes the system to its quantum critical point (QCP) \cite{Geg02.1}, where a $T$-linear resistivity \cite{Bruin13} occurs over more than three decades in temperature \cite{Ngu21.1}.
+In CeRhIn$_5$, a quantum critical fan develops near a pressure of $2.3$ GPa \cite{park-nature06,Kne08.1} with a nearly-$T$-linear resistivity \cite{Par08.1}.